October 28, 2008, WDAN hosted a special broadcast which took place

 executive made her a well respected member of the Danville area

 business community.
-Mary had many friends
+Mary had many friends throughout

 the community and will always be missed.